AlexProgrammerDE/Minecraft-Server/README.md

 wget https://raw.githubusercontent.com/AlexProgrammerDE/Minecraft-Server/master/install.sh && bash install.sh
 ```

+After the installation you need to close the terminal and open a new.
+When you run `mc-server` the script starts.

 ## Contributions

 This project is open for Pull Requests.
 Feel free to make forks and to use them in PR's .

 ## To-Do